 Bletchingdon Park, Grade II* listed house in Bletchingdon, England.

-Built in 1782 by James Lewis for Arthur Annesley, the 5th Earl of Anglesey, replacing an earlier manor house that was involved in the First English Civil War.
+The house was built in 1782 by architect James Lewis for the 5th Earl of Anglesey, replacing an earlier manor house that had been connected to events during the First English Civil War.
+This new construction represented a major redesign of the property in the late 1700s.

 Location: Bletchingdon